dputhier/pygtftk/docs/source/ologram.rst

 under the null hypothesis (the peaks and this feature are independent) is deduced thanks to this Monte Carlo approach.
 The program will return statistics for both the number of intersections and the total lengths (in basepairs) of all intersections.

+.. note:: The null hypothesis of the statistical test is:
+	- H0: The regions of the query (--peak-file) are located independently of the reference (--inputfile or --more-bed) with respect to overlap.
+	- H1: The regions of the query (--peak-file) tend to overlap the reference (--inputfile or --more-bed).

 .. warning:: The ologram examples below use 8 CPUs.
 Please adapt.